nlopez59/MortgageWorkspace/readme.md

    - in Cobol, they are included in each program from a shared copybook PDS
    - COMMAREAs are designed  for this application.
 It includes 2 other copybooks; one for input the other for output data structures

-**DB2** on zOS is an IBM product that provides Database services to interactive and batch applications.
-Programmers use Structure Query Language(SQL) to read and write to DB2 tables.
+**CICS API**
 Let's see how an API call is created from the Cobol source code [```"EXEC CICS SEND MAP('EPMENU') MAPSET('EPSMORT') ..."```](MortgageApplication/cobol/epscmort.cbl#L149-L154) used in EPSCMORT:

-- At compile time, the translate phase converts  ```"EXEC CICS ..."``` statements into the acutal code that calls the API.
+- At compile time, the EPSCMORT  ```"EXEC CICS ..."``` command is _translated_ into a CICS API service call.
-- dbb-zappbuild's cobol.groovy script defines the location of the  API with the SYSLIB DD in the link-edit phase.
-- At link-edit time, the API is [statically ](https://www.ibm.com/docs/nl/cobol-zos/6.3?topic=program-examples-static-dynamic-call-statements) linked to EPSCMORT to create a single load module.
+- At link-edit time, the API is [statically](https://www.ibm.com/docs/nl/cobol-zos/6.3?topic=program-examples-static-dynamic-call-statements) linked from a SYSLIB PDS into EPSCMORT to create a single load module.

-- At runtime, when EPSCMORT calls the 'Send Map', the CICS API loads and executes the EPSMORT MAPSET application program to display its 3270 map (map and screen are the same thing).
+- At runtime, when EPSCMORT calls the 'Send Map' API, CICS loads and executes the EPSMORT BMS program to display its 3270 map (map and screen are the same thing).

+**DB2 API**
+DB2 on zOS is an IBM product that provides common Database services to interactive and batch applications.
+Programmers use Structure Query Language(SQL) to read and write to DB2 tables using DB2 APIs.

-The compiler 'pre-compiles' all ```"EXEC SQL ..."``` into  into DB2 API calls.
+- At compile time, all ```"EXEC SQL ..."``` source code statements are _precompiled_ into DB2 API calls.
+- The compiler also outputs a DB2 DBRM file for the program.
+- At link-edit time, the DB2 API is statically linked from a SYSLIB PDS into EPSCMORT to create a single load module.
+- Load modules can be linked with a mix of CICS, DB2 and many other subsystem APIs.
+- For DB2 based programs, a job is executed to Bind the program's DBRM to the DB2 subsystem.

 The diagram below illustrates how a static program or API like "PROGB" is linked into another main program "PROGA" to produce one load module.
 Notice how the source languages can be different; Cobol and Assembler in this case.
 <img src="images/build1.png" width="600">

 **Side Notes**
+ - In addition to including copybooks, modern cobol compilers _translate_ and _precompile_ CICS and DB2 source before the compile.
+ -  In older versions of the compiler,   translation and precompile where executed as pre-processor steps before the compile.
+ -  The output of a compile is called  Object Code (or Object Deck) and used as input to the link-edit phase.
  - A load module is another name for an executable program.
 Or the output artifact of the link-edit (binder) step of a build.
-They also called API, stubs, or objects.
+They are also called API, stubs, binaries or objects.
- - Load modules can be statically linked during the link-edit build phase as explained above.
+ - Load modules can be statically linked during the link-edit phase as explained above.
 Or they can be dynamically called at runtime where the 'system' finds and loads the program for execution.
- - Modern Cobol compilers 'translate' and 'precompile' CICS and DB2 source before the final compilation phase.
-Previously, these phases were performed as 3 separate JCL steps; CICS Translate, DB2 precompile, Compile.

 ### CICS Application Configuration
-This section outlines how to configure a new application in CICS using the MortApp as an example.
+This section outlines how to configure a new application in CICS using MortApp as an example.

+##### CICS Transactions
 All CICS applications have a least one transaction which is used as a starting point:
   - EPSP is the MortApp **Transaction ID** (tranid).
   - When EPSP its entered on a CICS terminal, CICS starts the main program EPSCMORT.
   - EPSCMORT calls EPSMORT to send a Map to the user screen.
   - The user enters data in the screen which is sent back to the main program.
-  - This can be repeated until the user enters PF3 to end the transaction.
+  - This can be repeated until the user enters PF3 to terminate the transaction.
 <img src="images/pgmflow.png" width="700">

+##### CICS Resource Definitions
 Transactions and all other CICS application resources are configured using the IBM batch utility [DFHCSDUP](https://www.ibm.com/docs/en/cics-ts/6.1?topic=resources-defining-dfhcsdup).
 The example JCL below shows the resource definitions needed for the MortApp:
   - GROUP(EPSMTM) is used to define all related application resources.
 CICS commands and global properties can be performed at the group level like the 'DELETE GROUP' command which removes all resources for the group.
   - [DB2CONN](https://www.ibm.com/docs/en/cics-ts/6.1?topic=sources-defining-cics-db2-connection) - is the DB2 subsystem and DB2 plan used to connect any DB2 program in the group to the DB2 subsystem name DBD1.